rehanvipin/coding-workshop/README.md

 # coding-workshop
-Code for a coding workshop for students.
+Resources for a coding workshop for students.

 ## App Coding
 * TODO list app which can be accessed from the terminal.